AnimosWorkshop/Sor-Vault/Sign of Remembrance/Races/Hellenise Races/Demons/Gargoyle.md

 ## Subraces
 ### Fargo Gargoyle

-**Ability Score Increase:** Your Dexterity score increases by 1.
+**Racial Attribute Bonus:** Your Dexterity score increases by 1.
 **Mobile Wings:** A fargone gargoyle's wings are flexible and mobile, allowing for a 25' flying speed, which allows them to go on long journeys.
 **Travelers:** Fargone gargoyles are known to venture far and learn about the world around them.
 You are proficient with Nature.

 ### Keeper Gargoyle

-**Ability Score Increase:** Your Intelligence score increases by 1 and your Wisdom score increases by 1.
+**Racial Attribute Bonus:** Your Intelligence score increases by 1 and your Wisdom score increases by 1.
 **Stiff Wings:** A keeper gargoyle's wings are stiff, not allowing flight, but additional bodily protection.
 Your AC increases by 1.